codewars/docs/content/authoring/kata/create-first-kata.md

 After you publish your kata, it becomes subject to [beta evaluation](/concepts/kata/beta-process/).
 Power users immediately jump on it, knowing they _will_ find problems, the kata discussion section will be flooded with issue reports marked with red labels, and the red, sad-faced button of the "Not Satisfied" vote will cause the satisfaction rating to drop to 20%.
 Unless there aren't any serious issues.
 It may be discouraging at first, especially for new authors, but when you think about it, it makes sense: after all, no one wants a bad kata to get out of beta, right?
 That's why it's important to make sure that when a kata is published, it's already in as good a shape as possible.

 But still, no matter how hard you try, it's not possible to make everyone satisfied.
 Your kata may receive many satisfied votes, but even then, some users might not like it.
 Do not worry about this too much.
 Consider their remarks, and think a bit about them.
 Maybe they are right, and the kata needs some improvements?
 Listen to everyone, answer their questions, consider suggestions, and fix issues popping up.
 Also, do not rush things too much.
 If someone says something you are not sure about, just wait for another opinion.
 Users often do not agree with each other, so you can receive two mutually exclusive opinions.
 It can be difficult sometimes, but you just need to pass on one of them, or find some balance in between.
 Research shows \[citation needed] that kata with authors actively maintaining them leave beta quite quickly, while some kata can be retired within minutes, or, even worse, stay in beta forever, if authors do not want to fix problems.

+After your kata gets published and it gains a couple of solutions, it's very probable that someone will translate it to some other language for you.
+This is great, but do not get excited about this.
+It's _recommended_ to hold back with approving new translations until the original version settles down, gets all isues resolved, and the kata matures a bit.
+When someone reports some design issue with your kata and it needs to be changed in some way, approved translations can make it difficult and they become additional maintenance effort.
+High maintenance cost is something you want to avoid at the early stage of a kata, when it's expected to change a lot.

 After the kata collects enough positive feedback, it leaves the beta phase and becomes available for everyone to train on and earn their points.
 Now it will draw even more attention, and potentially thousands of users will submit their solutions, possibly finding new problems reporting new issues, and raising new suggestions.
 Your task, as an author, is to actively maintain the kata.
 This will encourage others to train on it more, provide translations to other languages, and enjoy it to its full extent.